 - Stroke is also a leading cause of serious, long-term disability

-- 80% of all strokes can be prevented
+- 80 percent of all strokes can be prevented

 Patients who arrive at the Emergency Department within 24 hours of their initial symptoms tend to be significantly healthier and less disabled after a stroke than those whose care was delayed.

-- With hemorrhagic stroke (caused when a blood vessel in the brain ruptures), the faster the individual can receive surgery to prevent re-bleeding, the less likely the chance of serious disability or death.
+- With hemorrhagic stroke (caused when a blood vessel or an aneurysm in the brain leaks or ruptures), the faster the individual can receive treatment to prevent re-bleeding, the less likely the chance of serious disability or death.